-- 1. The authority of the Commission to approve the use of a construction delivery method other than design/bid/build for Capital Projects is delegated jointly to the State Architect and the Head of the SPA managing the Capital Project. - 2.
+- The authority of the Commission to approve the use of an alternative construction delivery method other than design/bid/build or alternative design delivery method (i.e. utilizing agency or campus resources, agency or campus consultants or previously selected designers) for Capital Projects is delegated jointly to the State Architect and the Head of the SPA managing the Capital Project. - 2.
 The authority of the Commission to approve revisions in funding for Capital Projects is delegated jointly to the State Architect and the Commissioner of Finance and Administration so long as all of the following conditions are met: - i.
 There is no increase in the funding previously approved by the Commission; - ii.
 The Capital Project will not be funded in any part by bond proceeds or residual proceeds from bond funding; and - iii.
-If the change in funding affects the amount of gift funds in a project, then the approval is not effective until the revision has been reported to the SBC or ESC. - 3.
-The authority of the Commission to approve the addition of scope in a Capital Project is delegated jointly to the State Architect and the Commissioner of Finance and Administration so long as all of the following conditions are met:
+If the change in funding affects the amount of gift funds in a project, then the approval is not effective until the revision has been reported to the SBC or ESC.

+3. The authority of the Commission to approve the addition of scope in a Capital Project is delegated jointly to the State Architect and the Commissioner of Finance and Administration so long as all of the following conditions are met:

 - i.
 The original scope and the added scope can be completed without an increase in the funding previously approved by the Commission; - ii.
 The cost of the additional scope is less than \$500,000; - iii.
 The Capital Project will not be funded in any part by bond proceeds or residual proceeds from bond funding; - iv.
 The additional scope is not contrary to the originally approved project intent (Ex. the addition of an additional building to a campus-wide project or the addition of carpet replacement to an interior renovation project are additions that are in keeping with the original project intent but the addition of carpet replacement to an exterior renovation project is an addition that would not be in keeping with the original project intent); and - v.
 If the determination of the THC is required by statute, the THC has determined that the additional scope will not adversely impact a historic structure. - 4.
 The authority of the Commission to approve a guaranteed maximum price ("GMP") for a construction manager/general contractor ("CM/GC") construction contract is delegated jointly to the State Architect and the Head of the SPA managing the Capital Project so long as funds are available within the existing project funding to fund the guaranteed maximum price and other components of the Capital Project without the need for additional funds. - 5.
-The authority of the Commission to approve a construction cost established by a bid that exceeds the previously approved maximum allowable construction cost is delegated jointly to the State Architect and the Head of the SPA managing the Capital Project so long as funds are available within the existing project funding to fund the bid established construction cost and other components of the Capital Project, including future subprojects, without the need for additional funds. - C. Approvals of Contract Amendments. - 1.
-The authority of the Commission to approve amendments to consultant contracts previously approved by the Commission is delegated jointly to the State Architect and the Commissioner of Finance and Administration so long as all of the following conditions are met: - i.
-If the amendment includes an extension of the term, the original contract specifically allows for extensions of term; and - ii.
-If the amendment includes an increase in the maximum liability of the contract, the increase in funding is proportionate to the original funding amount and from a funding source identical to or substantially similar to the original funding source. - 2.
-The authority of the Commission to approve amendments to a previously approved master plan for a Higher Education Institution is delegated jointly to the State Architect and the Commissioner of Finance and Administration so long as all of the following conditions are met: - i.
-The master plan amendment has been approved by THEC;
+The authority of the Commission to approve a construction cost established by a bid that exceeds the previously approved maximum allowable construction cost is delegated jointly to the State Architect and the Head of the SPA managing the Capital Project so long as funds are available within the existing project funding to fund the bid established construction cost and other components of the Capital Project, including future subprojects, without the need for additional funds. - 6.
+The authority of the Commission to approve a Best Value (BV) or Construction Manager / General Contractor (CM/GC) award is delegated jointly to the State Architect and the Comptroller of the Treasury if there is no protest during the protest period.